ilGhera/wc-importer-for-danea/readme.txt

     * Enhancement: Added full compatibility with WooCommerce High-Performance Order Storage (HPOS) for improved order management and database efficiency.
     * Enhancement: Optimized plugin loading performance and stability by refining class instantiation timing, ensuring smoother plugin initialization.
     * Enhancement: (Premium) Introduced comprehensive options for Action Scheduler task cleanup, allowing administrators to define retention days for completed, failed, and canceled tasks, improving database hygiene.
-    * Enhancement: (Premium) Implemented **CRUD (Create, Read, Update, Delete) methods for products and orders**, providing more robust and efficient data management capabilities.
+    * Enhancement: (Premium) Implemented CRUD (Create, Read, Update, Delete) methods for products and orders, providing more robust and efficient data management capabilities.
     * Enhancement: (Premium) Enhanced product attribute synchronization; if a product attribute is removed in Danea, the plugin now automatically deletes any dependent WooCommerce product variations during synchronization, ensuring data consistency.
-    * Enhancement: (Premium) **Action Scheduler is now used for CSV product imports**, significantly improving performance and enabling the seamless import of thousands of products.
+    * Enhancement: (Premium) Action Scheduler is now used for CSV product imports, significantly improving performance and enabling the seamless import of thousands of products.
-    * Enhancement: (Premium) **Improved product image synchronization**, ensuring more reliable and efficient handling of images during imports and updates.
+    * Enhancement: (Premium) Improved product image synchronization, ensuring more reliable and efficient handling of images during imports and updates.
-    * Enhancement: Adhered to **WordPress Coding Standards** for improved code quality, readability, and future maintainability.
+    * Enhancement: Adhered to WordPress Coding Standards for improved code quality, readability, and future maintainability.
-    * Enhancement: (Premium) **Enhanced Custom Field Handling:** Implemented a robust logic for Danea Easyfatt custom fields (CustomField1-4).
+    * Enhancement: (Premium) Enhanced Custom Field Handling: Implemented a robust logic for Danea Easyfatt custom fields (CustomField1-4).
-    * **Conditional Tag Appending: (Premium) **Product tags are now cleared before import unless at least one custom field configured as a 'tag' explicitly has the 'append' option enabled.
+    * Conditional Tag Appending: (Premium) Product tags are now cleared before import unless at least one custom field configured as a 'tag' explicitly has the 'append' option enabled.
 This ensures precise control over existing tags.
-    * **Optimized Saving: (Premium) **Product attributes and tags are now saved only once at the end of the `danea_custom_fields` method, improving performance and data consistency.
+    * Optimized Saving: (Premium) Product attributes and tags are now saved only once at the end of the `danea_custom_fields` method, improving performance and data consistency.
-    * Enhancement: (Premium) **Detailed Synchronization Logging:** Added comprehensive information about the synchronization process to the plugin's log for better monitoring and troubleshooting.
+    * Enhancement: (Premium) Detailed Synchronization Logging: Added comprehensive information about the synchronization process to the plugin's log for better monitoring and troubleshooting.
-    * Enhancement: (Premium) **Progress Bar Enhancements:** The progress bar now accurately reflects the advancement of product deletion during synchronization, providing a clearer overview of the import process.
+    * Enhancement: (Premium) Progress Bar Enhancements: The progress bar now accurately reflects the advancement of product deletion during synchronization, providing a clearer overview of the import process.
     * Update: (Premium) Action Scheduler
     * Update: (Premium) Plugin Update Checker
     * Update: Translations

 = 1.3.2 =
 Release Date: 7 October 2024